xXleowXx/gitlab-charts/doc/development/kind/index.md

 To install `kind`, you can follow the instructions [here](https://github.com/kubernetes-sigs/kind#installation-and-usage).

+### Cloning GitLab Helm chart repo

+The instructions below use example configuration files in the repository that ease setup.
+We recommend cloning the repository to have a copy of them locally: `git clone https://gitlab.com/gitlab-org/charts/gitlab.git`.

 ### Adding GitLab Helm chart

 Follow these commands to set up your system to access the GitLab Helm charts: